Vanilla-OS/website/index.md

                 {% capture title %} Why not a rolling release? {% endcapture %}
                 {% capture answer %}
                     <p>Vanilla OS aims to be a stable and compatible distribution.
 Ubuntu is a distribution that respects both of these canons, being updated with strict control, without having to give up functionality and security.</p>
-                    <p>Thanks to Flatpak, Snap and Appimage, the user can always have the latest version of the applications they use, without having to wait for the next release of Vanilla OS.</p>
+                    <p>Thanks to Flatpak, Nix and Appimage, the user can always have the latest version of the applications they use, without having to wait for the next release of Vanilla OS.</p>
                 {% endcapture %}
                 {% include accordion-item.html title=title text=answer %}